wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * ETD = Estimated Time of Departure - the time of takeoff from the point of origin of the flight.
 * ETOPS = Extended Twin-engine operations.
 FAA designation of over-ocean flights far from possible emergency landing strips, in which the possibility of engine failure in a twin-engine plane represents a heightened risk.
 ETOPS certification is not normally given to a new passenger aircraft until it has been in regular domestic service for at least a year.
 * ETE = Estimated Time en Route - the amount of time expected to be spent traveling to a destination.
 * ETP = Equal time point - a position on a route where the time taken to return to the departure point, is the same as the time required to reach the arrival point.
-It is not necessarily the midpoint (in distance) of the route because <a href="https://www.aeroclass.org/headwinds-vs-tailwinds/" target="_blank" rel="noreferrer noopener">head or tailwinds</a> can affect where exactly the equal time point will be.
+It is not necessarily the midpoint (in distance) of the route because <a href="https://www.aeroclass.org/headwinds-vs-tailwinds/" target="_blank">head or tailwinds</a> can affect where exactly the equal time point will be.
 * Eurocontrol = The European Organisation for the Safety of Air Navigation.
 Based in Belgium, it is the umbrella organization of national air navigation service providers in Europe.

 <h2 id="F">F</h2>